inkcode-io/Mobile-test/README.md

 ## Design Requirments
 Feel free to use any design you want but the selection of candidates will lean towards the more creative designs if technical skill are matched.

+## Flutter Requirments
+App should work on both Android and IOS

 ## Areas of assessments
 - Usage of clean code